Modification and Contempt

 It is important to know that you cannot just change your child support or alimony payments or stop paying them altogether without first gaining approval from the court.
 If you fail to do this, a contempt action may be filed against you.
 We can help you understand the proper process to obtain a modification and represent your interests throughout the entire matter.
 Relocating can be another reason to modify the previous order where a job change or remarriage necessitates a significant relocation.
 That issue will need to come before the court to rediscuss custody/visitation issues.
 Frequently the parties can agree to the new terms of the order and those can be resolved for court approval on an uncontested basis.
 If they cannot agree then modification will be tried by the court similar to the original proceeding.
 The court will modify the order if there is a substantial change which affects the child or parties.CONTEMPT

 If a party violates a family court order, it is possible that a contempt action may be filed against the offending party.
 You may have to go to jail if you are held in contempt.
 Some examples of contempt include:

 - A party had the means to pay child support or make alimony payments but intentionally refused to make such payments.

 - A party arbitrarily changed the amount of support he or she is paying.

 If a party's family court order was established in another state but must now be enforced in Georgia, there are certain steps that must be taken.
-Our firm can help you enforce the order and fully understands how to handle any issues that arise.
+Our firm can help you enforce the order by domesticating the out of state order into the appropriate superior court in Georgia and fully understands how to handle any issues that arise.